Epididymis: Antioxidant defenses

 During their transit through the epididymis, the spermatozoa undergo a series of transformations in preparation for their ultimate task of fertilizing the oocyte.
 In order to protect the spermatozoa during their transit through the epididymis, the epididymal epithelium produces a variety of antioxidant proteins that help protect the spermatozoa from oxidative damage.
 The antioxidant proteins produced include catalase, glutathione peroxidases, glutathione-S-transferases, peroxiredoxins, superoxide dismutases, thioredoxin reductase and thioredoxins.
 Deficiencies in the availability of these antioxidant proteins reduces sperm quality by affecting a variety of the proteins necessary for the motility needed to fertilize oocytes.
 Reduced antioxidant activity also causes increased oxidative damage to the sperm DNA.

 Clinical significance

 Inflammation

 An inflammation of the epididymis is called epididymitis.
 It is much more common than testicular inflammation, termed orchitis.

 Surgical removal

 Epididymotomy is the placing of an incision into the epididymis and is sometimes considered as a treatment option for acute suppurating epididymitis.

 Epididymectomy is the surgical removal of the epididymis sometimes performed for post-vasectomy pain syndrome and for refractory cases of epididymitis.

-Epididymectomy is also performed for sterilization on some male animals of livestock species so they can be used to detect estrus in females ready for artificially insemination.
+Epididymectomy is also performed for sterilization on some male animals of livestock species so they can be used to detect estrus in females ready for artificial insemination.

-Non-human animals
+Other animals

-The epididymis is present in all male reptiles, birds, and mammals.
+The epididymis is present in male reptiles, birds, mammals, and cartilaginous fish.
+The caput epididymidis is fused to the testis in eutherian mammals, but not in marsupials.

 In reptiles, there is an additional canal between the testis and the head of the epididymis and which receives the various efferent ducts.
 This is, however, absent in all birds and mammals.